 The ultimate in lightweight camping meals!
 There are a lot of different brands and a lot of different meals you can acquire.
 Dehydrated meals are a favourite of ultralight hikers because they’re light, filling, and ridiculously easy to cook.

 You can do so much with eggs!
 They’re an easy meal for camping trips that are delicious and healthy too.
 Take a shitton of eggs and you’ll be just fine.
 Oh but they’re ridiculously fragile, you say?
-Na, just check out my Camping Food Hacks section.
+Na, just check out the Camping Food Hacks section.

 Beans are the perfect food to take camping.
 A good ol’ can of baked beans is super easy to whip up (and becomes a pretty awesome meal once you cook some veggies too.)
 Or, just chucking a can of kidney beans in pretty much any other meal will make it hearty and grand!